-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: remind, district website, face book, tv, text, radio etc.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: remind, district website, facebook, tv, text, radio, etc.

-[See Automated Emergency Communications.]
+[See Parent Contact Information on page 35 and Automated Emergency Communications on page 35.]